-If your birthday is after July 31, 2000:
+If your birthday is after July 28, 2000:

-You will benefit from the SOL extension and can file a lawsuit against any party for your abuse.
-You can sue until your 55th birthday or 3 years after you discover your injuries were caused by the abuse, whichever date is later.
+You will benefit from the SOL elimination and can file a lawsuit against any party for your abuse whenever you are ready.

-If your birthday is on or before July 31, 2000:
+If your birthday is on or before July 28, 2000:

 You will benefit from the 2-year revival window.
-You can file a lawsuit against any party for your abuse while the window is open between February 1, 2022 and January 31, 2024.
+You can file a lawsuit against any party for your abuse while the window is open between February 1, 2024 and January 31, 2026.
 Even after the window closes, you will still have 3 years after you discover your injuries were caused by the abuse to sue.

-THE WINDOW OPENS FEBRUARY 1, 2022 AND CLOSES JANUARY 31, 2024
+THE WINDOW REOPENS FEBRUARY 1, 2024 AND CLOSES JANUARY 31, 2026